Raising kids up.

 hunger and limited by embarrassment—their education an afterthought to survival.

-It’s for the courage of these kids that Care to Learn was created.
+It’s for these kids that Care to Learn was created.

 Care to Learn provides immediate funding to meet emergent health, hunger, and hygiene needs so every child can be successful in school.
 A toothbrush.
 A coat.
 Deodorant.
 Breakfast.
 These are the things that stand between children and belonging—basic unmet needs that cause pain and embarrassment.